Ferlab-Ste-Justine/terraform-libvirt-opensearch-server/README.md

 - **vcpus**: Number of vcpus to assign to the vm.
 Defaults to 2.
 - **memory**: Amount of memory in MiB to assign to the vm.
 Defaults to 8192.
 - **volume_id**: Id of the image volume to attach to the vm.
 Can either be a base os image or a pre-built image with dependencies pre-installed.
-- **libvirt_network**: Parameters to connect to a libvirt network if you opt for that instead of macvtap interfaces.
-In has the following keys:
+- **libvirt_networks**: Parameters to connect to libvirt networks.
+Note that opensearch will only bind on and listen on the first interface of the list (libvirt network and macvtap).
+Each entry has the following keys:
-  - **ip**: Ip of the vm.
-  - **mac**: Mac address of the vm.
-If none is passed, a random one will be generated.
-  - **network_id**: Id (ie, uuid) of the libvirt network to connect to.
+  - **network_id**: Id (ie, uuid) of the libvirt network to connect to (in which case **network_name** should be an empty string).
+  - **network_name**: Name of the libvirt network to connect to (in which case **network_id** should be an empty string).
+  - **ip**: Ip of interface connecting to the libvirt network.
+  - **mac**: Mac address of interface connecting to the libvirt network.
+  - **prefix_length**:  Length of the network prefix for the network the interface will be connected to.
+For a **192.168.1.0/24** for example, this would be **24**.
+  - **gateway**: Ip of the network's gateway.
+Usually the gateway the first assignable address of a libvirt's network.
+  - **dns_servers**: Dns servers to use.
+Usually the dns server is first assignable address of a libvirt's network.
-- **macvtap_interfaces**: List of macvtap interfaces to connect the vm to if you opt for macvtap interfaces instead of a libvirt network.
-Note that opensearch will only bind on and listen on the first mapvtap interface of the list.
+- **macvtap_interfaces**: List of macvtap interfaces to connect the vm to if you opt for macvtap interfaces.
+Note that opensearch will only bind on and listen on the first interface of the list (libvirt network and macvtap).
 Each entry in the list is a map with the following keys:
   - **interface**: Host network interface that you plan to connect your macvtap interface with.
   - **prefix_length**: Length of the network prefix for the network the interface will be connected to.
 For a **192.168.1.0/24** for example, this would be **24**.
   - **ip**: Ip associated with the macvtap interface.